-Substances other than food can also affect how warfarin works.
+Substances other than food can also affect how well warfarin works.
 This effect is called an interaction.
-Sometimes, these interactions can increase your risk of side effects from warfarin as well.
+Sometimes these interactions can increase your risk of side effects from warfarin.

 While you take warfarin, your doctor will check your blood regularly to see how well the drug is working for you.

-In addition to food, many other substances can interact with warfarin.
-These include medications, supplements, and herbal products.
-Tell your doctor all of the medications you’re taking before you start taking warfarin.
+Certain medications, supplements, and herbal products can affect how well warfarin works.
+Tell your doctor all the medications you’re taking before you start taking warfarin.